zzzprojects/learn-orm/tutorials/dapper-transaction/stored-procedures.md

 # Stored Procedures

 So far, we have specified all of our SQL in code directly.
 But what if you want to use stored procedures for your data access layer?
-That is perfectly fine, and **Dapper.Transaction** can work seamlessly with stored procedures.
+That is perfectly fine and **Dapper.Transaction** can work seamlessly with stored procedures.

 Let's consider the following stored procedure.